Famous AI Tools

 Explanation

-library. - Load Model and Tokenizer: We load the pre-trained GPT-2 model and its tokenizer.
+2. Load Model and Tokenizer: We load the pre-trained GPT-2 model and its tokenizer.

-function encodes the input prompt, generates text using the model, and decodes the generated text back into a readable format. - Test the Model: We test the function with a sample prompt to see the output.
+3. Generate Text: The generate_text function encodes the input prompt, generates text using the model, and decodes the generated text back into a readable format.

 This simple example demonstrates how to use a pre-trained transformer model to generate text.
 In the next sections, we’ll cover how to train the model with custom data and implement a more interactive chatbot interface.